apokryphus/advanced-combat-system/README.md

 - Vampire claws
 - Shockwave fists

-Equipment Mode disables this setting.
+Equipment Mode disables this setting, and the animations are applied only when specific items are equipped.

 ### Vampire Claws